commercialhaskell/stack/doc/nix_integration.md

   # it to `false` to disable using Nix.
   enable: true

   # true by default.
-Tells Nix whether to run in a pure shell or not
+Tells Nix whether to run in a pure shell or not.
   pure: true

   # Empty by default.
 The list of packages you want to be